Minh-tao/BetterBudget/PROPOSAL.md

 5. Animation for transactions: Implement smooth animations for transaction-related actions, such as adding, editing, or deleting transactions.
 6. Drag-and-drop functionality: Integrate drag-and-drop capabilities for easy manipulation and organization of transactions and budget elements.
 7. Data persistence and file handling: Implement a robust back-end system for loading and saving user data, ensuring the application can reliably store and retrieve user information.
+    a.
+Make sure to go in-depth in technical outline

 ## Dream Objectives
 1. Real-time suggestions and feedback: Provide real-time suggestions and feedback to users based on their spending habits, helping them make better financial decisions.